emmagao1/School_District_Analysis/README.md

 ![Scores by school type after score replacement](https://github.com/emmagao1/School_District_Analysis/blob/master/school%20type%20scores%20after%20thomas%20high%20replacement.PNG)

+Charter school was impacted by replacing Thomas High ninth-grade scores shown in the tables above:
+% Passing Math increased by 4%
+% Passing Reading increased by 4%
+% Overall Passing increased by 3%

 ## Summary: Summarize four major changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+  - Scores by school type
+  - Scores by school type
+  - Scores by school type
+  - Scores by school type